|Oracle® TimesTen Application-Tier Database Cache Introduction

 For more information about SQL Developer, see Oracle SQL Developer Oracle TimesTen In-Memory Database Support User's Guide.

-For more information about general administration of TimesTen, see "Managing TimesTen Databases" and "Working with Data in a TimesTen Database" in Oracle TimesTen In-Memory Database Operations Guide.
+For more information about general administration of TimesTen, see "Managing TimesTen Databases" and "Working with Data in a TimesTen Database" in the Oracle TimesTen In-Memory Database Operations Guide.
 These chapters include the use of the ODBC Administrator.